nobita9944/Nobita/README.md

-Hulk DoS tool
+Nobita DoS tool
 =============

-HULK DoS tool ported to Go language from Python.
+NOBITA DoS tool ported to Go language from Python.
 Original Python utility by Barry Shteiman http://www.sectorix.com/2012/05/17/hulk-web-server-dos-tool/ I just ported the code as is quick and dirty.
 Original functions names are keeped and original logic mostly keeped too.